Gonzaga Bulldogs men's soccer

 The Gonzaga Bulldogs Men's Soccer program represents Gonzaga University in all NCAA Division I men's college soccer competitions.
-The Bulldogs play in the West Coast Conference.
-The Bulldogs are coached by Paul Meehan, who took over the head coaching position on January 1, 2018, from Einar Thorarinsson.
+As of the upcoming 2026 season, the Bulldogs play in the Pac-12 Conference, which it will join in July 2026 after having spent more than four decades in the West Coast Conference.
+The Bulldogs are coached by Chris McGaughey, who was named interim head coach before the 2025 season and had the interim tag removed that November.